wp-plugins/genesis-subpages-as-secondary-menu/readme.txt

 Tested up to: 3.5
 Stable tag: 1.5

 Replaces the manually managed Secondary Menu with one that automatically lists the current section's subpages.
-You must be using the Genesis Framework and have the Secondary Menu enabled (Genesis > Theme Settings > Navigation Settings).
+You must be using the Genesis Framework and your child theme must support the Secondary Menu Location.

 == Description ==

 Replaces the manually managed Secondary Menu with one that automatically lists the current section's subpages.
-You must be using the Genesis Framework and have the Secondary Menu enabled (Genesis > Theme Settings > Navigation Settings).
+You must be using the Genesis Framework and your child theme must support the Secondary Menu Location.

 Simply activate the plugin, then go to a page with subpages.
 It should list all the subpages in the secondary menu.
 Navigating to a subpage will keep the same menu (it lists all subpages of top level page, not current page).